Take Advantage of MSU Mental Health Services on World Mental Health Day!

-The Sexual Assault Program provides immediate crisis intervention and advocacy services to women and men who have been impacted by rape or sexual assault as well as proactive sexual assault prevention education programming for MSU community members.
+The Center for Survivors provides immediate crisis intervention and advocacy services to women and men who have been impacted by rape or sexual assault as well as proactive sexual assault prevention education programming for MSU community members.
 Services available include: a 24-hour hotline; medical advocacy; counseling and legal advocacy.
 These services are available to survivors of sexual assault and their non-offending significant others.
 CAPS services are also available to offer follow-up counseling services for MSU students.

 STRESS REDUCTION SERVICES